FEBRUARY 26, 2018 – UPDATE

 Your video statement must be recorded on a DVD or thumb drive.
 We strongly recommend MP4 format, but we will accept other formats as long as we are able to access the video on college issued computer systems.

 Please complete the REQUIRED Video Statement Submission Form and include it in the envelope with your video statement.
-It is recommended that you also somehow attach your name to the video statement – either write it on the DVD or flash drive or attach a name tag to the media.
+It is recommended that you also somehow mark the video statement media with your name – either write it on the DVD or flash drive or attach a name tag to the media.

 If you are mailing your statement, please mail it to: